davidrosado4/Data-Science-MSc/Natural Language Processing/Project 1/README.md

 # Project 1 NLP
 Creation of a model to solve the Quora challenge https://www.kaggle.com/c/quora-questionpairs.

+The original repository can be found at: https://github.com/sarabase/quora-question-pairs.git
 ## Delivery format
 `main.pdf` is the description of our work.\
 `Reproduce_results.ipynb` is a notebook that needs to load models from disk, run evaluations and make a dataframe with the evaluations of the results.\